What is Lean in manufacturing? Complete guide for 2024

 History of Lean production

-During that time Eiji Toyoda had given charge to manage the company.
+During that time Eiji Toyoda was given charge to manage the company.
 He was searching for a model production system to adopt in order to improve the Toyota automobile production facilities.
-He was actually the nephew of sakichi Toyoda, later he transformed the Toyota Motor Company into the powerhouse of automobile production globally.

-In 1940 Toyota Motors was producing cars at a rate of about 200 per year while the Ford motor company in Detroit was making 7000 cars per day.
-During a visit in 1950, Eiji Toyoda witnessed at the Ford Detroit plant offered a model production system to adopt in order to improve the Toyota automobile production facilities but he also saw several drawbacks in the system.
+During a visit in 1950, Eiji Toyoda witnessed the Ford Detroit plant offered a model production system to adopt in order to improve the Toyota automobile production facilities but he also saw several drawbacks in the system.

 Later he saw those drawbacks as opportunities for improvement and then he built up a new system that eliminates all possible waste in the production and focuses on value-added activities.